JesseRap/baruchlogic/CourseMechanics.md

 <h2>Course Content</h2>

-The course is divided into three units:
+The course is divided into three units.
+The units are further subdivided into chapters, which are meant to correspond to "weeks" (i.e., a set of two sessions - not always a temporal week).
+The chapters are associated with specific homework exercises, and also practice exercises.
+At the end of the chapter, recommended practice exercises are listed.

 <h4>Unit 1</h4>